Sprawling storm to unleash heavy snow, high winds, flooding and severe weather

 Kansas City is under a winter storm watch, with 4 to 8 inches probable.

 Similar totals will exist into central Illinois and northern Indiana, as well as in southern Michigan, where advisories, watches and warnings have yet to be hoisted.
-There’s a shot that somebody ends up with 10 to 14 inches of snow when all is said and done.
+Somebody could end up with 10 to 14 inches of snow when all is said and done.

 High winds